Bellinzona: Transportation

 Bellinzona railway station is a major intermediate stop on the Gotthard railway.
 It is a stopping point for major trains heading north toward Arth-Goldau and Zürich, south toward Lugano, Chiasso and Italy, or southwest to Locarno.
 The station is also served by the regional trains operated by TiLo to Biasca, Chiasso, Locarno, Lugano and Malpensa Airport.

 PostBus Switzerland, known locally as the AutoPostale, operate a small network of city bus routes within Lugano, as well as longer distance routes to other towns and cities.
 All routes serve the railway station.

 The A2 and A13 motorways, as well as some main roads, link here, thus making it an important transportational node.
-The A2 runs north via the Gotthard Pass to Lucerne, Basle and Germany, and south to Lugano and Italy.
+The A2 runs north via the Gotthard Pass to Lucerne, Basel and Germany, and south to Lugano and Italy.
 The A13 runs north-east via the San Bernardino Pass to Chur and Austria.

 Culture

 The town is known for its carnival Rabadan, which has taken place for over 150 years.